To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 Alternate mentoring processes continue to be popular at local events and conferences.
 Peer to peer mentoring, where we introduce protégé applicants at similar experience levels to each other, partnering with book clubs and UX show and tells and expanding our documented programs such as speed mentoring and online mentoring vie the @IAisIN twitter feed round out these offerings.
 We are grateful for the many protégés who have expressed to us their continued gratitude and patience.

-The IAI-Mentoring discussion list grew to 197 members in 2012, but there were no posts at all for the year.
-The UX-Management list, a discussion list for management level-IAs was stable at 627 members in 2012, versus 602 members in 2011 and 600 in 2010 also had very little activity in 2012 with only 102 messages.
+The IAI-Mentoring discussion remained at 197 members in 2013, with no posts for the year.
+The UX-Management list, a discussion list for management level-IAs was stable at 626 members in 2013, and also very little utilized.
 The UX-Management list has served primarily as a focus group for IA Institute initiatives such as the salary survey and mentoring program.
 The rise of other social media outlets are again noted as a likely explanation for the reduced use of these forums.

 IA Research Grants

 The IA Research Grant program was changed in 2012 to a single $3,000 award instead of two $1,000 awards.
-Sally Buford of University of Canberra, Australia, received the 2012-2013 award for her proposal: “The practice of web information architecture in small and medium enterprises.”
-Results of her work are expected to be published on the IA Institute website in May 2013.
+Sally Buford of University of Canberra, Australia, received the 2012-2013 award for her proposal: "The practice of web information architecture in small and medium enterprises."
+Results of her work are available on the IA Institute website at http://iainstitute.org/documents/research/results/2013_SMEandIA_Burford.docx (62.7kb).

-The gender split continues to be nearly even with 47.4% female and 52.6% male, a nearly equal swap of gender rates from 2011.
-The inferred average salary for females was USD$97,781, lower than males' salaries (USD$100,156) again this year.
-Median salary, on the other hand was the same for males and females (USD$94,999).
-Though the median salary for respondents with a Master's Degree was equal to those with Bachelor's Degrees ($94,999), the average salary was $8,836 higher.
+The gender split continues to be nearly even with 53.7% female respondents and 46.3% male, another nearly equal swap of gender rates from 2012.
+The inferred average salary for females was USD$96,202, lower than males' salaries (USD$99,411) again this year.
+Median salary, on the other hand, was the same for males and females (USD$94,999) and the same as last year’s report.
+The median salary for respondents with a Master's Degree was USD$94,999, the same as last year.
+Those with Bachelor's Degrees fell from USD$94,999 to USD$84,0999.
+The average salary was $10,466 higher for those who held a Master’s degree than Bachelor’s.
 Even some graduate school credit is helpful.
-In fact those citing some graduate credits, though not a Master's, earned $9,260 more than those with Bachelor's Degrees and are in a higher median bracket.
+In fact those citing some graduate credits, though not a Master's, earned $18,182 more than those with Bachelor's Degrees and are in a higher median bracket.

 The Translation of Information Architecture initiative (TIA) represents our effort to promote IA internationally by translating key IA documents and our website to several major languages.
-In 2012, The Translations team, led by Barbara Wiel Marin, who took over from Janette Shew who stepped down in July, had 19 translators in 14 languages.
+In 2013, The Translations team, led by Barbara Wiel Marin, had 19 translators in 14 languages.
 The library currently holds dozens of translations in 14 languages.
 The website has 18 language sites.
-Translators work in language-based teams with at least one reviewer to check completed work before it is published.
+Translators work in language-based teams, with at least one reviewer to check completed work before it is published.
 Operations Manager Noreen Whysel manages the websites.
-Volunteers have been recruited and are utilizing Basecamp for project management and the Volunteer Wiki for documentation.
+Volunteers use Basecamp for project management and the Volunteer Wiki for documentation.

-As an organization that depends on volunteers to get just about everything done, we are pleased to note an increase in volunteer activity in 2012.
+As an organization that depends on volunteers to get just about everything done, we are pleased to note continued volunteer activity in 2012.
 From mentoring other members, translating articles, transcribing videos, planning and coordinating World IA Day, representing the IA Institute at events, and contributing to news items and salary survey visualizations, our volunteers have been indispensible.

 We also value thoughts and feedback on our initiatives and ideas for new projects to pursue.
 Our Volunteer Wiki contains guidelines and sample proposals for new initiatives.
 These documents help to set expectations for what it means to be a volunteer and how that adds value both to the Institute and to the members/volunteers themselves.
 We encourage our members to submit proposals for projects that they feel passionate about leading.
 In appreciation for volunteer contributions, we offer more than thanks.
 We have rewarded members this year with complimentary conference passes for event volunteers and those representing us at external events, T-shirts, notebooks and other giveaways, as well as recognition by name in IA Institute tweets, emails and newsletters.